dcsan/ts-mern/README.md

     wrapper.find("#fetchDataButton").simulate("click")

-## API without auth
+## server tests

+    cd backend
+    yarn test:watch

+also `yarn coverage` to see your test coverage

+## Public Api
-If you want to expose a public API, or working on some other client without web login, you can use a plain endpoint without auth. there's an example here http://localhost:60010/api/meals/ext
+If you want to expose a public API without autho or login, or working on some other client without web login like a mini-program, you can use a plain endpoint without auth. there's an example here http://localhost:60010/api/meals/ext

 ![look-ma-no-auth](https://user-images.githubusercontent.com/514002/60386861-d589ee80-9a92-11e9-8d24-c003205d0ea9.png)

-## shared-types
+## Shared types
-There are types in the top level of the app in types/index.ts
+There are types in the top level of the app in types/index.ts This means they can be shared between client and server.

 This is actually a package and there are links in the client to use it: